 Also of interest is that Bedias has more people living here who work in computers and math than 95% of the places in the US.

-Being a small city, Bedias does not have a public transit system used by locals to get to and from work.
+Bedias is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The population of Bedias has a very low overall level of education: only 9.33% of people over 25 hold a 4-year college degree or higher.
+The citizens of Bedias have a very low rate of college education: just 9.33% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 Bedias is an extremely ethnically-diverse city.
 The people who call Bedias home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bedias residents report their race to be White, followed by Black or African-American.
 Bedias also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 15.36% of the city’s residents.
 Important ancestries of people in Bedias include English, German, Irish, French, and Dutch.